-- 1.1 Following the global financial crisis that commenced in 2007, various standardsetting bodies agreed to put in place, among other things, comprehensive measures, policies, regulations and reforms to promote financial stability as well as the safety and soundness of individual financial institutions. - 1.2 On 7 December 2017, as part of the agreed regulatory reforms, the BCBS issued for implementation by member jurisdictions the remaining components of the Basel III post-crisis reforms.1 - 1.3 These post crisis reforms include the following: - 1.3.1 Revised STA for credit risk, which is intended to improve granularity and risk sensitivity of the risk-weighting scheme.
-It also aims to reduce mechanistic reliance on external credit ratings by introducing due diligence requirements on STA banks to incentivise rigorous internal credit risk assessments. - 1.3.2 Revised IRB approach, which is intended to reduce the undue variability of risk weighted assets (RWA) among IRB banks by removing the advanced IRB (AIRB) approach for certain asset classes and adopting 'input' parameter floors for asset classes where the IRB approaches remain available. - 1.4 The revised STA and IRB approach specify various threshold amounts to be used by banks in the classification of credit exposures to the various asset classes as well as in the calculation of their minimum required capital and reserve funds.
-Some of the threshold amounts impact the classification of assets and liabilities in the calculation of the net stable funding ratio (NSFR) and the liquidity coverage ratio (LCR) in the liquidity risk framework. - 1.5 This proposed directive replaces Directive 1 of 2016.
+- 1.1 Following the global financial crisis that commenced in 2007, various standardsetting bodies agreed to put in place, among other things, comprehensive measures, policies, regulations and reforms to promote financial stability as well as the safety and soundness of individual financial institutions. - 1.2 On 7 December 2017, as part of the agreed regulatory reforms, the BCBS issued for implementation by member jurisdictions the remaining components of the Basel III post-crisis reforms. - 1.3 These post crisis reforms include the following: - 1.3.1.
+Revised STA for credit risk, which is intended to improve granularity and risk sensitivity of the risk-weighting scheme.
+It also aims to reduce mechanistic reliance on external credit ratings by introducing due diligence requirements on STA banks to incentivise rigorous internal credit risk assessments. - 1.3.2.
+Revised IRB approaches, which are intended to reduce the undue variability of risk weighted assets (RWA) among IRB banks by removing the advanced IRB (AIRB) approach for certain asset classes and adopting 'input' parameter floors for asset classes where the IRB approaches remain available. - 1.4.
+The revised STA and IRB approaches specify various threshold amounts to be used by banks in the classification of credit exposures to the various asset classes as well as in the calculation of their minimum required capital and reserve funds.
+Some of the threshold amounts impact the classification of assets and liabilities in the calculation of the net stable funding ratio (NSFR) and the liquidity coverage ratio (LCR) in the liquidity risk framework. - 1.5.
+Specific threshold amounts also impact the classification of deposits, based upon the nature of the deposit and the depositor, within the IRRBB framework.